guide

 5. Electricity supply number:

 Your supply number is also called a Meter Point Administration Number or MPAN.
 It’s a useful number to know if you're looking at switching suppliers.
-It’s unique to your home, and is usually 21 digits long.
+It’s unique to your home and it’s usually 21 digits long.

 6. Gas supply number:

 Your gas supply number is also called a Meter Point Reference Number.
 It's the unique 6 to 11-digit number that identifies the gas account for your property.
 It’s also sometimes referred to as the “M Number”.
-Your MPRN will most likely come in handy if you change supplier, or move home.
-That’s because this number is linked specifically to your property.
+Your MPRN will most likely come in handy when changing suppliers or moving home.

 Learn more about MPRNs in our handy guide